 A feeder is one of the most important devices to have if you want to start managing a herd or attracting deer to your property.
 Not only does it help you keep the deer healthy and well-nourished, but it allows you to create routines with your deer that can make you more successful come deer hunting season.
 With all the different designs and mountings, you just have to get the one that will serve your situation best.

-Here at DeerHuntingGuide.net, we consider the best deer feeders essential hunting gear and we spend a great deal of time on feeder selection, as well as which feed to put in our feeders.
+Here at DeerHuntingGuide.net, we consider deer feeders essential hunting gear and we spend a great deal of time on feeder selection, as well as which feed to put in our feeders.

 The most common deer feed to use with feeders is corn.
 If you want to draw deer from neighboring properties consider mixing deer attractant with corn, which the deer can smell from a long way off.